Aerendir/bundle-aws-ses-monitor/Resources/docs/Configuration.md

             hard_blacklist_time: forever # OPTIONAL.
 The amount of time for wich an hard bounced address has to be blacklisted.
 If "forever" emails will never been sent in the future.
             force_send: false # OPTIONAL.
 If you want to force the sending of e-maills to bounced e-mails.
 VERY RISKY!
     complaints:
+        topic:
-        topic_name: ses-your_app-complaints-topic # OPTIONAL.
+            name: ses-your_app-complaints-topic # OPTIONAL.
 Required only to use the configuration commands.
             endpoint:
                 route_name: _aws_ses_monitor_complaints_endpoint # OTIONAL.
 The endpoint AWS SNS calls when SES reports a complaint.
                 protocol: http # OPTIONAL.
 The protocol to use.
 Accepted values are: http, HTTP, https, HTTPS.
                 host: your_domain.com # REQUIRED.
 The hostname of your project when in production.
         filter:
             enabled: true # OPTIONAL.
 If false, no filtering of complained recipients will happen. "false" IS VERY RISKY!
             blacklist_time: forever # OPTIONAL.
 The amount of time for wich an address has to be blacklisted.
 If "forever" emails will never been sent in the future.